jamesplease/router-comparison/README.md

 All other routers sort by the order added.
 Therefore, you must specify your dynamic segments and splats last, or use regexes to restrict what your dynamic segments match.

+##### Thoughts

+This is easier to implement than sorting by specificity, but more difficult for developers to work with.
+However, for Routers that allow you override the regex used by dynamic segments, this is less of an issue.

 #### Nested routes